cadbox1/prawn-stack/README.md

 ![wrk results](./docs/assets/wrk.png)

-Even under light load, this stack is pretty slow, coming in at 515ms on average.
-I think this might be coming from the requests to SecretManager, through the NAT Instance but I'm not too sure.
-I setup AWS X-Ray and cached the secrets from SecretManager but it hasn't had much impact on latency.
-Fun fact, the HTTP API Gateway doesn't support X-Ray.

-With more load, our application can support a throughput of 193 requests per second or about 16.7 million per day at 1000ms latency.
-I'm going to ignore those socket errors.
+With more load, our application can support a throughput of 570 requests per second on average or about 49.2 million per day at 350ms latency.
+350ms is still pretty fast and if we had a higher tolerance for latency then this stack could probably do more.

-I worked this out by running tests with increasingly higher concurrent requests until the latency reached 1000ms where we consider the application to have failed.
-If we think higher latencies are acceptable then we might be able to support even more throughput.

 You can install [wrk](https://github.com/wg/wrk) with: